masternodes/vps/docs/masternode_vps.md

      MN2 [2003:470:1111:1a4:52]:51472 KEY TX OUTPUT
      MN3 [2003:470:1111:1a4:53]:51472 KEY TX OUTPUT

 To make this a bit easier for large installations, i implemented a small gimmick in the newest version.
-Now after the script has run, a partial of the "masternode.conf" file is generated and placed on the VPS eg for XIOS at "/tmp/pivx_masternode.conf"
+Now after the script has run, a partial of the "masternode.conf" file is generated and placed on the VPS eg for DRIP at "/tmp/drip_masternode.conf"

 So you can take the contents from there and paste it into your local controller-wallets masternode.conf all that you need to add is the relevant pieces from "masternode outputs"